northbright/iocopy/README.md

 	ch := iocopy.Start(ctx, hash, resp.Body, 16*1024*1024, 500*time.Millisecond)

-	// Read the events from the channel.
+	// Read the events from the channel. for event := range ch {
-	// The channel will be closed when:
-	// (1). an error occured.
-	// (2).
-IO copy succeeded.
-	for event := range ch {
 		switch ev := event.(type) {
 		case *iocopy.EventWritten: